 Register for Introduction To Whitewater, Part 1

 Enjoy Part 1 and ready for more?
 Join for Part 2!
 In this 2 day course, continue to practice whitewater skills while learning how to safely navigate obstacles and maneuver efficiently and effectively through a dynamic environment.
-You will learn more advanced skills and dynamic paddling techniques as well as individual and group strategies for navigating rapids.
-Students need to have boats that are designed and equipped for whitewater.
+You will learn more advanced skills and dynamic canoeing techniques as well as individual and group strategies for navigating rapids.
+Students need to have canoes that are designed and equipped for whitewater and have successfully completed Part 1 or have had similar experience.

 Difficulty: Class II+